-If your symptoms get worse or come back after treatment, call your healthcare provider.
+If your symptoms get worse or come back after treatment, call your healthcare provider or seek medical care right away.
 You should also call if you notice any bleeding.

 Key points about diverticular disease

 Diverticular disease is a group of conditions that result from small pouches in the colon.
-It includes diverticulosis (the pouches), diverticulitis (infection or inflammation of the pouches), and diverticular bleeding.
+It includes diverticulosis (the pouches), diverticulitis (inflammation with or without infection of the pouches), and diverticular bleeding.

 The most common symptom is belly or abdominal pain.

 The most common sign that you have it is feeling tender around the left side of the lower abdomen.